HarkerRobo/robotics-website/README.md

 In your terminal (or command prompt), [change your working directory (`cd`)](https://en.wikipedia.org/wiki/Cd_(command)) to the folder for this repository.
 Then, enter the command `npm install`.
 This uses the [node package manager](https://www.npmjs.com/) to install the packages required to run this program.

 ### Run the website
-With your terminal's working directory still being that of the repository, enter the command `node index.js`.
+With your terminal's working directory still being that of the repository, enter the command `npm i` and then `npm start`.
 Then, go to `localhost` in your web browser.
 The website should appear.

 ## Folder Navigation
 ### /models